kajsataipale/awesome-links/README.md

 - [Better Web Type](https://betterwebtype.com) - An easy-to-follow web typography email course for web designers and web developers.

+- [Animation Effects](https://blog.trackduck.com/2015/06/10/15-impressive-pop-animation-effects-codepen/) - 15 awesome pop-up animations, and the code to understand how they work.

 ## YouTube

 - [Codecourse](https://www.youtube.com/codecourse) - A collection of super awesome PHP tutorials.